 Gather stinging nettles during their first stage of flowering.
 You can use a scythe to cut them early in the morning, so they will have wilted by the afternoon.

 Dig a pit to the same dimensions as indicated for the other preparations.
 Add a layer of peat to the base and sides of the pit.
-Then place the wilted nettles inside the pit, and cover.
+Then place the wilted nettles inside the pit, and cover them.
 It is recommended to be generous with the quality of nettle plants, as they will break down considerably over the year.

 The nettles are then dug up a year later and is crumbled further.
 The same pit can then be used to make the preparation for the following year.